Royal Court Theatre, Liverpool

-The Royal Court Theatre is a theatre located at 1 Roe Street in Liverpool, England.
+Liverpool's Royal Court Theatre is a theatre located at 1 Roe Street in Liverpool, England.
 The current Royal Court Theatre was opened on 17 October 1938, after fire destroyed its predecessor.
 It was rebuilt in Art Deco style and soon became Liverpool's premier theatre.
 The interior of the building has a nautical theme, in line with Liverpool's seafaring traditions.
 The design of the basement lounge was based on the Cunard liner Queen Mary until its conversion into the Studio space during renovations.
 There are three viewing levels within the main auditorium: the Stalls, the Grand Circle and the Balcony.

 Although the Liverpool Blitz during the Second World War destroyed many of the buildings around it, the Royal Court itself remained intact.
 Throughout the war, many well-known artists performed here, including Ivor Novello, Margot Fonteyn, Margery Manners and John Gielgud.
 Richard Burton made his stage debut here and Judi Dench made her professional stage debut in September 1957.
 In the 1980s it became home to rock and pop concerts, hosting artists such as the Smiths, Slade, Kraftwerk, Tangerine Dream, Rage Against the Machine, R.E.M., Iron Maiden, David Bowie, Ozzy Osbourne, Roger Taylor, Brian May, U2, and George Michael.
 In 1990 the building was listed as Grade II, highlighting its major part of Liverpool's heritage.

 In 2005 Rawhide Comedy Club took ownership of the building.
 Following two years of stand-up comedy, with a break in 2006 to produce Brick Up The Mersey Tunnels, they began producing plays all year round in 2007.
 The theatre has produced more than 100 shows since 2007, including Council Depot Blues, The Royal, Mam!
 I'm 'Ere and a sell out series of Christmas shows including Scouse Pacific, Little Scouse On The Prairie, The Hitchhiker's Guide To Fazakerley, The Scouse Nativity, The Scouse Cinderella and The Scouse Snow White.